 With the demand for convenience increasing in the FMCG sector, companies strive to significantly improve customer experiences.
 Startups employ Augmented Reality (AR) and Virtual Reality (VR) to make products more engaging and interactive.
 3D videos and gamification attract and entertain customers while providing them with more information about the product.
 Further, investing in improving customer experiences builds trust and increases brand loyalty.
-To this end, more and more companies are providing higher convenience with digital technologies.
+To this end, more and more FMCG companies are providing higher convenience with digital technologies.

 Chekkit offers a Consumer Intelligence Solution

 Nigerian startup Chekkit offers a consumer intelligence solution to improve customer engagement.
-The solution brings FMCG companies closer to those buying their products through personalized messaging & communication.
-Chekkit enables FMCG companies to push product surveys and messages to consumers based on their purchase behaviors.
+The solution brings FMCG companies closer to those buying their products through personalized messaging and communication.
+Chekkit also enables FMCG companies to push product surveys and messages to consumers based on their purchase behaviors.
 Further, the solution runs automated reward campaigns and drives repeat purchases using loyalty programs.